RoccoRakete/hyprland-dots/README.md

 * The refering options are: "gtk_theme:", "icons:" and "pywall_theme:"

   ### Make sure these namings match exactly the themes you want to use!
   Otherwise the last used theme will be used.
+  Pywall-Themes can be found [here:.](https://adamrutter.github.io/pywal-themes-preview/)

 # 📜 **Installation**
 If you install [ags](https://github.com/Aylur/ags/wiki/installation) and [Hyprland](https://wiki.hyprland.org/Getting-Started/Installation/) you're 99% ready to go.